Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 the value should be over 2000.
 When the signal is stronger it should begin to decrease.
 If you have no discernable signal double-check the antenna position again with a compass to make sure you’re pointed at the intended satellite.
 Make sure there is nothing blocking the line of sight to the satellite. a difference of 1 or 2 degrees up or down or side to side (an inch) could mean the difference between no signal and a receivable signal.

-I did not use SDR software to sight in my dish, rather, I used RaspController app by Ettore Gallina on my NOTE9 phone to monitor the goesrecv while I physically made adjustments to the dish.
+I did not use SDR software to sight in my dish, rather, I used RaspController app by Ettore Gallina on my NOTE9 phone to monitor the goesrecv while I physically made small adjustments to the dish.
 This should help you point the antenna correctly.
 Slightly rotate the dish right or left and note whether the vit

 Once you’re at the local error minimum, perform the same process to find the minimum error rate while slightly adjusting the vertical angle.